benday-inc/download-latest-artifact/README.md

 The action downloads the latest artifact from the last successful workflow run executed against the provided branch.
 Failed workflow runs are ignored.
 Workflow runs against branches other than the supplied branch are ignored.

+NOTE: if you want to download the artifact from a specific pipeline run instance (run id), use the [Download artifact from a github workflow run](https://github.com/marketplace/actions/download-artifact-from-a-github-workflow-run).

 ## Usage

 To download an artifact from a workflow: